Sorsa55/Sorsa55/README.md

 Currently i have been using following tech:

-  -React React Native Angular NextJS...
-(React and Angular yes)
+  -React Native and NextJs + little bit of angular

-  -TS and JS.
+  -TS, JS, C#, Python, litle bit of C++

   -coolify+vps and NestJS, RESTapi and GraphQL

-  -Unity and C#.
+  -Unity

   -Some others...
 (HTML, CSS, Tailwind...), you can find all from linkedin(Lauri Lindgren) -> Skills